 During 1992 and the first half of 1993 we made partnership proposals to the leading U.S. cable companies and in 1993-1994 believed we had gained a moving forward 50/50 partnership commitment from a group comprised of 3 cable giants, but after a year of meetings, sharing programming schedules and budgets, divulging programming sources and everything else that goes into developing an operation plan for The Auto Channel Network, the lead partner told us that our already proven and planned concept, an automotive oriented network wouldn’t work.
 But within a few weeks of their rejection, the former cable partners decided to clear a channel position to carry their own automotive and auto racing channel, which by the way has proven to be a big money maker with a value in the mid-hundreds of millions of dollars.

 So there we were in mid-1994 missing the one leg of our stool that was outside of our control, the distribution leg, without which no revenue could be generated or programming distributed.

 Legs One and Two were ready to go with the actualization only following commitments for Leg Three, but like a three legged stool with only two legs our progress was frozen, until The Internet came along.

-16 years later what our team of developers created, invented and produced then remains the bones for what The Auto Channel has become, a robust, accepted automotive web site, that was futuristic then by pioneering the use of streaming audio and video, and a list of Internet Firsts as long as a Rolls Royce wheelbase.
+Sixteen years later what our team of developers created, invented and produced then remains the bones for what The Auto Channel has become, a robust, accepted automotive website, that was futuristic then by pioneering the use of streaming audio and video, and a list of Internet Firsts as long as a Rolls-Royce wheelbase.

 The history of advertiser supported media has shown that success follows a traditional, tried and true path, no matter the technology or medium.
 Once the tipping point of “top of mind” awareness of an entity was reached, like a perpetual motion machine it continued to grow and benefit from that asset.